• Skip to primary navigation

 Let the potatoes cool to room temperature, and then store in an airtight container in the fridge for up to 5 days.
 For longer storage, place them in a freezer-safe container and freeze for about 3 months.
 Let them thaw in the fridge overnight.
 Reheat by popping them in the oven at 350°F for 10-15 minutes.
 If you’d like them extra crispy, add 3-5 minutes more baking time.

-Crispy roasted sweet potatoes with spices garnished with fresh cilantro on a white tray, healthy vegetarian snack, food faith fitness recipe.
+Crispy baked Mexican potatoes seasoned with spices and fresh cilantro on a white baking sheet.

 Serving Suggestions